Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/07-viewchild-and-viewchildren/game-catalog/README.md

 > https://angular.io/api/core/ViewChild

 ### Step 2.
+Template Reference Populated

 But when is this reference assign to?
 Let's change constructor and a have a look what is going on there.

 __src/app/games/game-list/game-list.component.ts__